efkanator/Barony/Spelunking for Trouble/readme.txt

 - [Info] -

-Name:			Spelunking for Trouble
+Name:			Spelunking For Trouble
 Short:			SFT
-Version: 		0.0.6
+Version: 		0.0.7
-Stages:		        4, counting the start stage
+Stages:		        5, counting the start stage
-Modules:                30
+Modules:                35
 Created by: 	        KinGQII
 Edited by: 		-